shaonsina/sina-extension-for-elementor/readme.txt

 == Changelog ==

 = 3.0.1 - 10-08-2019 =
-- Added: Background option to Content Box icon
+- Added: Some option to Content Box
-- Added: Icon color option to Accordion icon
+- Added: Some option to Accordion
-- Added: Icon position option to Accordion box
+- Added: Some option to Counter
-- Added: Box radius & border option to Accordion box
+- Added: Some option to Dynamic Button

 = 3.0.0 - 30-07-2019 =
 - New: Template options